luanpotter/shattered-wilds/docs/lexicon/Action/Hide.md

 ---
 type: "Movement"
 ap: 1
+concentrate: true
 ---

-[Concentrate] Try to conceal yourself; make a Finesse active check that can be contested by each opponent's Perception Check.
+Try to conceal yourself; make a Finesse active check that can be contested by each opponent's Perception Check.